 How it all began

-In 2005 I bought my first digital photo frame from PhotoVu, a US-based company that produced tailor-made digital photo frames with a high-quality matting and frame.
+In 2005 I bought my first digital photo frame from PhotoVu, a US-based company that produced tailor-made digital photo frames with high-quality matting and framing.

 By then, PhotoVu had gone out of business, so the choice of ordering a third one was gone.

-I started extensive internet research on available off-the-shelf alternatives but came up empty-handed because of my list of criteria that asked for high display resolution, a high-quality screen with wide viewing angles and great image transitions – really important once you get used to it.
+I started extensive internet research on available off-the-shelf alternatives.
+Still, I came up empty-handed because of my list of criteria that asked for high display resolution, a high-quality screen with wide viewing angles, and great image transitions – really important once you get used to it.

-Having had stopped computer homebrewing many years ago, I looked at various alternatives like the use of an Apple TV box, but the lack of customization options made it a no-go.
+Having had stopped computer homebrewing many years ago, I looked at various alternatives like the use of an Apple TV box.
+Still, the lack of customization options made it a no-go.